-A highly skilled foreign professional may bring his or her spouse and children to Japan.

-Further, a highly skilled foreign professional may bring his or her parent to Japan, whereas a foreign national with an ordinary working immigration status is, generally, not allowed to.
+A holder of the highly skilled foreign professionals visa may bring his or her spouse and children to Japan.
+Further, it is possible to bring his or her parent to Japan for certain reasons and under certain requirements, whereas a foreign national with an ordinary working immigration status is, generally, not allowed to.